Patuxent River Cleanup

 After having poor results with Conococheague Creek, I set out to explore Antietam Creek.
 Here my luck changed.

 The Funkstown launch site is a real gem.
 I've never paddle on the Antietam but have been wanting to ever since I've heard of other kayakers exploring it.
 This area is full of history and park land dedicated to preserving the memory of those who fought at the Antietam National Battlefield.
-Making a day out of paddling down the creek, eating at Firehouse Grill next to the launch site, and checking out the battlefield seems to me like a fine way to spend an early spring day in Washington County.
-There is some easy whitewater in this area.
+There is also some easy whitewater in this area.
 See second photo.

 Devils Backbone Park